Cine Europa 24: The Longest Running Philippine Film Festival!

 Another factor could also be Online Fatigue.
 Everyone around the world has been constantly online, for almost every aspect of their lives, for more than one year.
 And watching a film online is not the same experience as going to cinema with friends and talking about it afterwards.
 For some it may be connectivity issues too.

 Dalibor: I would certainly agree with Online Fatigue.
 And maybe also that the Festival Films have a set time for you to start watching each film.
-If you have been online all day already you may not want to have to watch a film at a fixed time online too.
+If you have been online all day already you may not want to have to watch a film at a specific time online too.

 MR: Dalibor, the comedy Owners was chosen as the Czech submission to Cine Europa.
 Some film reviews have said that it doesn’t show the Czech people in the best light.